jb5k/way_of_stock/SetupGit.md

 # Setup Git

+## Install Git

+Git is likely already installed but if not, it will need to be installed.

+### OSX Instructions

+Under OSX with [Homebrew](http://mxcl.github.com/homebrew/) installed you can install via;

+    $ brew update
+    $ brew install git

+### Linux Instructions

+To install under linux we install the package via;

+    $ sudo apt-get install git

 ## Configuring Basic Settings

 The first thing you should do when you install Git is to set your user name and email address.
 This is important